The Reimagining

 Recitals

 The only accordionist to have launched a solo career with an official debut, Mr. Petric’s London recital at St. John’s Smith Square “produced the kind of playing that make audiences of all kinds sit up and listen” (The Independent).
-Petric's embodied interpretations for international concert audiences offer a prodigious inclusivity ranging from microtonal improvisations with Pauline Oliveros to thematic recitals of Domenico Scarlatti sonatas, the complete Trio Sonatas of J.S.
-Bach, Romantic concertina works by Bernhard Molique and George MacFarren with a 19th century Streicher fortepiano, and Baroque recitals with viola da gamba and violoncello da spalla.
+Petric's embodied interpretations for international concert audiences reflect a prodigious inclusivity ranging from microtonal improvisations with Pauline Oliveros to thematic recitals of Domenico Scarlatti sonatas using Parma and Venice manuscript facsimiles, the complete Trio Sonatas of J.S.
+Bach, Romantic concertina works by Bernhard Molique and George MacFarren with a 19th century Streicher fortepiano, and informed interpretations in solo and chamber Baroque recitals with viola da gamba and violoncello da spalla based on historic theoretical writings and treatises.
 Mr. Petric's performance of the Accordion Sequenza at Seiji Ozawa Hall with the Boston Symphony players was cited as a highlight performance in Luciano Berio's 75th birthday concert by the Boston Globe and New York Times.
 His Wigmore Hall performance of Schubert’s Winterreise with Christoph Prégardien and Pentaedre drew critical acclaim for his "...extraordinary grasp of the accordion’s ability to sound like “breath from another planet” (Classical Source).

 Concertos

 The dedicatee of 20 stylistically diverse concertos, Mr. Petric’s premiere of the Koprowski Accordion Concerto with the Toronto Symphony Orchestra under Jukka Peka Saraste launched his concerto led career.
-Highlights include Denis Gougeon's En Accordeon, Brian Current’s Accordion Concerto, a work of “…amazing lyricism and Petric’s superb sense of rhythmic design” (Halifax Chronicle Herald), Howard Skempton's Double Concerto for oboe d'amore and accordion, and Gunnar Valkare's 1996 Swedish Reikzkonzerter concerto commission Viaggio.
-Mr. Petric premiered the Valkare concerto on a Swedish tour with the Camerata Roman at Kalmar Castle.
-Petric's UK London premiere of the concerto at St. John's Smith Square was acclaimed for “astonishing bravura...”
+Highlights include Norman Symond's jazz concerto The Eyes of Bidesuk with big band, Denis Gougeon's En Accordeon, Brian Current’s Accordion Concerto commissioned by New York's Koussevitsky Foundation, Omar Daniel's Murder Ballads, Howard Skempton's Double Concerto for oboe d'amore and accordion, and Gunnar Valkare's 1996 concerto Viaggio commissioned for Mr. Petric by Sweden's Reikskonzerter.
+Mr. Petric premiered the Valkare concerto with the Camerata Roman at Kalmar Castle and his UK London premiere of the concerto at St. John's Smith Square was acclaimed for “astonishing bravura...”
 (Musical Opinion).
-He has appeared as concerto soloist with the l’Orchestre Symphonique de Québec, the BBC Orchestra, Kitchener-Waterloo Symphony, Toronto Symphony Orchestra, Boston Modern Orchestra, Vancouver CBC Orchestra, the SMCQ ensemble, the Vancouver Symphony, and Montréal’s Nouvel Ensemble Moderne.
-In 2005 Mr Petric performed two concertos in one night with the Windsor Symphony and in 2010 three concertos in one night with the Victoria Symphony in works by Denis Gougeon, Brian Current and Astor Piazzolla.
-Mr. Petric gave the American premiere of Sofia Gubaidulina’s Seven Words with conductor Hilel Kagan and strings of the Concertante di Chicago and Chicago Lyric Opera, and repeat Canadian performances of Seven Words with the London Symphony and Toronto's Soundstreams orchestra.
+He has appeared as concerto soloist with the l’Orchestre Symphonique de Québec, London's BBC Orchestra, Kitchener-Waterloo Symphony, Toronto Symphony Orchestra, Boston Modern Orchestra, Vancouver CBC Orchestra, the SMCQ ensemble, the Vancouver Symphony, and Montréal’s Nouvel Ensemble Moderne.
+In 2010 Mr. Petric performed three concertos in one night with the Victoria Symphony.
+Petric gave the American premiere of Sofia Gubaidulina’s Seven Words with conductor Hilel Kagan and strings of the Concertante di Chicago and Chicago Lyric Opera.

 Pedagogy

-Mr. Petric is professor of graduate studies at the Universite de Montreal, Faculte de Musique (Quebec) where he mentors international students in the development of an embodied interpretive art for the concert hall.
+As professor of graduate studies at the Universite de Montreal, Faculte de Musique (Quebec) Mr. Petric mentors students in informed interpretation, thesis research and career development.
+An advocate for an embodied interpretive art, the accordion curriculum includes figured bass literacy, the study of treatises and theoretical writings in the informed interpretation of solo and chamber Baroque, Pre-Classical and Classical works in translation as well as extended contemporary performance techniques and improvisation.
 He has led masterclasses, lectured and performed at most major academies across Europe including London's Royal Academy, the Amsterdam Conservatory, Sibelius Academy, Royal Copenhagen Conservatory, Manchester's RNCM, Trossingen Hochschule, Paris Conservatoire, Maribor Conservatory, and the Penderecki and Paderewski Akademies among others; in Canada at the Universite de Montreal, UBC, WLU, Dalhousie U., McGill-Schulich, UQUAM, Bishop's University and the University of Toronto.

 Electroacoustic Innovation